 My hair is very fine.
 It breaks easily and the ends are dry.
 I use products that are designed to lock in moisture.

 But it also has a tendency to become greasy if I use products that are too heavy.
 To combat this, I use shampoos and conditioner that work with the natural oils of my hair.
 And that are light enough not to weigh my hair down.

 Over the years I have discovered some fabulous hair care products.
 Sadly, I don’t own all of these at the moment.
 But these are definitely on my Amazon wish list and are my products of choice when my hair is in need of some pampering.

 1. Recently my hair has been lank and flat.
 So I’ve been using a shampoo designed to give my hair volume.
 John Frieda Luxurious Volume 7 Day Volume Shampoo is brilliant at giving my hair some lift and oomph.
 It also leaves my hair feeling beautifully soft and moisturised.

 2. If I use one shampoo for too long then my hair can get used to it.
 So I like to alternate between two.
 My other choice of shampoo is the new L’Oréal Elvive Haircare Fibrology Air Shampoo.
 This latest innovation in hair care is especially designed for fine hair.
 It is light and cleansing.
 And is perfect for when I want my hair to be clean and fresh.

 3. Conditioner is as important as shampoo.
 But if I use too much my hair can become lank and greasy.
 It can look like I haven’t bothered to wash it at all.
-That is why John Frieda Luxurious Volume 7 Day Volume Conditioner is perfect for my hair type.
+That is why I love to use John Frieda Luxurious Volume 7 Day Volume Conditioner.
 It conditions my hair and gives it the added volume it desperately needs.